top of page

 Providing Youth & Literary Arts Where it's Needed the Most

-Puppet Pals: Social-Emotional Explorers will help kindergarten through 5th -grade students develop social and emotional skills using puppets as an engaging and effective teaching tool.
+Puppet Pals: Emotional Intelligence Explorers will help first-grade through 5th-grade students develop emotional intelligence and life skills using puppets as an engaging and effective teaching tool.
 It will provide them with the tools needed to understand and manage emotions, build positive relationships, and make responsible decisions.
-Overall, using Puppet PALS as a teaching tool for social-emotional learning creates a dynamic and engaging experience for elementary students, allowing them to develop important life skills while having fun and being actively involved in their learning.
+Overall, using Puppet PALS as a teaching tool for emotional intelligence and life skills creates a dynamic and engaging experience for elementary students, allowing them to develop important life skills while having fun and being actively involved in their learning.

-Using Puppet Pals to teach elementary students social-emotional learning can be effective for several reasons:
+Using Puppet Pals to teach elementary students emotional intelligence and life skills can be effective for several reasons:

 1. Engagement: Puppet Pals capture the attention and interest of young students, making the learning experience more enjoyable and interactive.
 This engagement helps to hold their focus and increases their involvement in the learning process.

-3. Visual Representation: Puppet Pals visually represent emotions, thoughts, and actions, which makes complex social-emotional concepts more concrete and understandable for young learners.
+3. Visual Representation: Puppet Pals visually represent emotions, thoughts, and actions, which makes complex emotional intelligence concepts more concrete and understandable for young learners.
 The use of puppets allows students to visualize and identify emotions, problem-solving strategies, and appropriate behavior in different situations.

 5. Emotional Expression: Puppet Pals provides a safe and non-judgmental outlet for students to express their own emotions and experiences.
 Through puppet play, students can explore and act out different emotions, which allows them to process and understand their feelings better.

-6. Storytelling and Narratives: Puppet Pals tell stories and narratives that involve social-emotional themes such as empathy, kindness, conflict resolution, or managing emotions.
-These stories provide relatable scenarios for students to reflect upon and discuss, encouraging them to engage in thoughtful conversations about social-emotional learning.
+6. Storytelling and Narratives: Puppet Pals tell stories and narratives that involve emotional intelligence and life skills themes such as empathy, kindness, conflict resolution, or managing emotions.
+These stories provide relatable scenarios for students to reflect upon and discuss, encouraging them to engage in thoughtful conversations about emotional intelligence and life skills lessons.

-7. Practice and Feedback: Puppet Pals offer opportunities for students to practice their social-emotional skills in a safe and supportive environment.
+7. Practice and Feedback: Puppet Pals offer opportunities for students to practice their emotional intelligence and life skills in a safe and supportive environment.
 They can communicate with puppets, role-play different scenarios, and receive feedback from peers and educators.
-This practical experience helps students reinforce learning, develop confidence, and refine social-emotional skills.
+This practical experience helps students reinforce learning, develop confidence, and refine emotional intelligence skills.

 John P. Thomas Pic with puppets.jpg